Loks228/my-prometheus/README.md

     git clone https://github.com/Loks228/my-prometheus.git
     cd my-prometheus
     ```
+2.  **Configs and alert:**
+    ```bash
+    #All configs storage directory /configs
+    #Alert for Prometheus in /configs
+    #Do you need aler rules tune in Grafana

 2.  **Run all services:**
     ```bash
     chmod +x *.sh # +Execute

     # First script
-    ./tar-scripts.sh # Dowload and runing all services with ./start_prometheus.sh
+    ./instaler.sh # Dowload all Monitoring Stack

-    # Second scripts for following starts all service
+    # Second scripts for delete or stop all service
-    ./start_prometheus.sh #Opening Prometheus with Grafana UI in browser...
+    ./service-stop.sh

 ---